Routes » Gila River Ramble

 Route Notes

-Area 52 is a rock mesa that can be an adventure in itself, for those so inclined.
+Area52_Adventure_Route: Area 52 is a rock mesa that can be an adventure in itself, for those so inclined.
 There are no trails, however, and a guide is recommended.
-The track follows a moderate route through some of the lower lines, but Area 52 can also be bypassed completely by taking the 4×4 road just north of the mesa.
-Check the GPX file for this bypass, which is recommended if you do not have a guide that has ridden 52 before.
+The Area 52 Alternate track follows a moderate route through some of the lower lines, but Area 52 can also be bypassed completely by taking the 4×4 road just north of the mesa as the main track does.

 Spring (late March into early April) is the prime time to do this loop.
 This area typically has some of the best wildflowers in Arizona.
 But generally the season is October to April.
 The rest of the year is quite hot and these are low AZ elevations.